la1k/DXCCAlerter/README.md

 `python3 cluster_spotter.py [PATH TO CONFIG FILE]`

-Connect to the DXCC cluster specified in the config file and continuosly parse for new callsigns.
+Connect to the DXCC cluster specified in the config file and continuously parse for new callsigns.
 Callsigns are looked up against the ClubLog API and compared against the DXCC matrix currently contained in the DXCC matrix file.
-New DXCC oppourtunities are then printed to standard output, in addition to spots for any watched calls.
+New DXCC opportunities are then printed to standard output, in addition to spots for any watched calls.

 Configuration file